Skip to main content

 But identifying and developing a successor can be challenging, and it’s a decision that has significant implications for all involved, from the advisory owner and the chosen successor to staff and clients.

-Figure 1: Succession Plan for All Industry Advisors Transitioning within 10 Years
+Figure 1: Succession Plan for All Industry Advisors Transitioning Within 10 Years

 Number of Advisors